Yosshy-Stash/Microsoft-Support-Scam/README.md

 This repository is provided **strictly for educational and research purposes only**.
 It is intended to help understand how technical support scam pages are structured and operate.

+**This project is not affiliated with, endorsed by, or associated with Microsoft in any way.**
 **Any use for real-world scams, deception, or social engineering is strictly prohibited.**

 ---